Pablo Gaglianone

 Pablo Daniel Gaglianone De León (born 25 April 1976) is a Uruguayan football manager and former player who played as a midfielder.
 He is the current manager of Montevideo City Torque's youth sides.

 Club career

 Gaglianone began his professional career with Defensor Sporting and has played for several clubs in Uruguay and South America.
-He also had brief spells abroad: with Torino F.C. in Serie B and Kavala F.C. in the Greek Super League along with compatriot Hernán Rodrigo López.
+He also had brief spells abroad: with Torino F.C. in Serie B and Kavala in the Super League Greece along with compatriot Hernán Rodrigo López.

 In 2000, Gaglianone had a stint with Chilean club Colo-Colo.

 He helped Defensor Sporting win the 2007–08 Uruguayan Primera División, defeating C.A.
 Peñarol in the finals.